facelessuser/coloraide/docs/src/markdown/gamut.md

 currently still use CIELCh due to its consistency even with colors far outside the gamut.
 If you are working within reasonable gamuts, OkLCh may be a better choice.

-LCh Chroma is the default gamut mapping algorithm by default, unless otherwise changed, and can be performed by simply calling `fit()` or by calling `fit(method='lch-chroma')`.
+LCh Chroma is the default gamut mapping algorithm unless otherwise changed, and can be performed by simply calling `fit()` or by calling `fit(method='lch-chroma')`.

 ```py play
 c = Color('srgb', [2, -1, 0])